Badgerati/Pode/docs/Getting-Started/Docker.md

 An example of using the Pode container in your Dockerfile could be as follows:

+!!! info
-> The server script used below can be found in the `examples/web-pages-docker.ps1`
+    The server script used below can be found in the `examples/web-pages-docker.ps1`

 ```dockerfile
 # pull down the pode image